mincong-h/mincong-h.github.io/_posts/2023-06-27-chinese-software-mirrors.md

 ## Python

 Python works without any problem.
-You can install from the default Python Package Index (<https://pypi.org>) without changing.
+You can install from the default Python Package Index (<https://pypi.org>) without changing anything.
 For example, downloading the `black` formatter took me 8.46 seconds, which is an acceptable speed.

 ```
 (venv) ➜  ~ time brew install black